kaoskorobase/oscpp/README.md

 }
 ~~~~

-Now given some packet transport (e.g. a UDP socket, see below for a dummy
+Now given a suitable packet transport (e.g. a UDP socket or an in-memory FIFO,
-implementation), a packet can be constructed and sent as follows:
+see below for a dummy implementation), a packet can be constructed and sent as
+follows:

 ~~~~cpp
 class Transport;